 Most People Who Have a Penicillin Allergy...Probably Don't.

 Do you or someone you know have a penicillin allergy?
-A whopping one in 10 Canadians report having had a penicillin allergy reaction.
+A whopping one in 10 Canadians reports having had an allergic reaction to penicillin.
 But did you know that out of all those who report a penicillin allergy, only about 1% of them are truly allergic?

-Some people report a penicillin allergy because a relative has an allergy, and many people really have experienced an unpleasant reaction after taking penicillin.
-Diarrhea, abdominal pain, nausea, and rashes are some of the most common symptoms.
+Some people report a penicillin allergy because a relative has an allergy, or because they have experienced an unpleasant reaction after taking penicillin.
+Diarrhea, abdominal pain, nausea, and rashes are some of the most common reactions.

 Yet...most people aren't actually allergic to penicillin.
 There is no genetic link to penicillin allergies - so if a close relative has a true penicillin allergy, it does not mean that you have an allergy too.

-If penicillin is the recommended treatment, a second choice treatment may be less effective, and could have a higher risk of Clostridium difficile or C. difficile infection (a severe and sometimes difficult to treat case of diarrhea and inflammation of the large intestine).
+If penicillin is the recommended treatment, a second choice treatment may be less effective and could have a higher risk of Clostridium difficile (C. difficile) infection (a severe and sometimes difficult to treat case of diarrhea and inflammation of the large intestine).
 Using the recommended antibiotic treatment can also help prevent the rise of superbugs (like MRSA and VRE).

 That’s why it’s so important to rule out – or confirm – an allergic reaction to penicillin.
-For many bacterial infections, penicillin is our first line of defense.
+For many bacterial infections, penicillin is our first line of defence.